petesramek/microservices-vs-virtual-actors/docs/17-known-limitations.md

 For example:

-- `CompletedOrders` means unique successful logical orders, not raw successful HTTP responses.
+- `UniqueSuccessfulOrders` means unique successful logical orders, not raw successful HTTP responses.
-- `RejectedOrders` means rejected logical submissions, not every technical failure.
+- `RejectedSubmissions` means rejected logical submissions, not every technical failure.
-- `IdempotentResponses` means duplicate submissions that returned an existing logical result.
+- `IdempotentDuplicateResponses` means duplicate submissions that returned an existing logical result.

-These meanings are documented and protected by regression tests.
+These meanings are documented in `12-scenario-guide.md` and protected by regression tests.

 ## Race conditions are not intentionally demonstrated